A good blog should include helpful links to other reputable sites. Why?

 Create a Clickable Hyperlink

-My anchor text:
+My sample anchor text:

-Step 2: Copy the URL (web address) from your browser’s address bar, located at the top of your screen.
+Copy the URL (web address) from your browser’s address bar, located at the top of your screen.

 Check the button that says “Open link in a new window/tab.”
 This makes it easy for the user to view the page you’re linking to without leaving your site.

-Click the green “Add Link” button.
+Click the green “Update” button.

 Your link will now look like this, with the hyperlink embedded inside the anchor text.